tldr-pages/tldr/pages/common/palmtopnm.md

 > Convert Palm bitmap file to a PNM image.
 > More information: <https://netpbm.sourceforge.net/doc/palmtopnm.html>.

-- Convert Palm bitmap to a PNM image:
+- Convert a Palm bitmap to a PNM image:

 `palmtopnm {{path/to/file.palm}} > {{path/to/file.pnm}}`